-French links well with other languages, English, history, politics, business studies and economics.
+French links well with other languages, history, politics, business English, studies and economics.
 It is useful for students wishing to study law and business-orientated subjects.
 French can be studied on its own at university or with other languages.
 Increasing numbers of our students are choosing to combine their language with another subject on a combined degree course.
-A degree in French can lead to a wide varietv of careers. including International business. marketing, interpreting and teaching.
+A degree in French can lead to a wide of variety careers, including International marketing, business. interpreting and teaching.